|

 "Erected by the Coffee Planters of Ceylon in commemoration of the visit of H.R.H. the Prince of Wales to Kandy, December 1875."

 Built in a form of a coffee flower, the fountain is said to have been manufactured in a factory in Glasgow, a port city on the River Clyde in Scotland's western Lowlands.
-The imported parts were assembled in Kandy and activated for the first time during the visit of the prince.
+A plaque with the name "George Smith & Co. and Sun Foundry of Glasgow" is still found attached to the fountain giving clear evidence that the fountain was made up of steel in Glasgow (Biyanwila, 2019).
+It is said that the imported parts of the fountain were assembled in Kandy and activated for the first time during the visit of the prince.

 There is an identical twin fountain in the town of Dumfries in Scotland.
 It is said that there was a landmark at this place which unveiled in 1851 to commemorate the piping of clean water from nearby Lochfoot into the town following cholera epidemics in the 1830s and 1840s.
 However, it was replaced in 1882 with the present fountain.